arthurdjn/snake-reinforcement-learning/README.md

 ### SAGA

-The model has been trained on [SAGA servers](https://documentation.sigma2.no/quick/saga.html), in 3000 generations of 1500 snakes each.
+The model has been trained on [SAGA](https://documentation.sigma2.no/quick/saga.html) servers, through 3000 generations of 1500 snakes each.
 With 8GB ram and 4 nodes, the training session lasted 4 days.

 ## Getting Started